sven337/wblg/_posts/2014-05-15-The-Github-Syndrome.markdown

 When upstream rejects your patch, there are four possible cases:

 1. Your patch is technically incorrect.
 It will crash, or expose bugs in certain uses cases, not necessarily yours.
-1. Your patch is stylistically incorrect, making long terme maintenance harder.
+1. Your patch is stylistically incorrect, making long term maintenance harder.
 1. Your patch is politically incorrect, in other words it runs counter to the project's objectives.
 1. Your patch is correct and upstream is being stupid or not doing its job